IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 }
 ```

-The `thunk` functions all seem to be calls to vmprotect functions?
-So we probably don't want to get into those.
-One thing really nice about this is that it seems to read each character of the input individually (for 40 bytes?) and do two operations on it (`thunk_FUN_140028270` and `thunk_FUN_1400262c9`).
+The `thunk` functions all seem to be calls to vmprotect functions, so we probably don't want to get into those.
+One thing that's really nice about this is that it seems to read each character of the input individually for 40 bytes (?) and do two operations on it: `thunk_FUN_140028270`, and `thunk_FUN_1400262c9`.

-After those two first functions, the input becomes encrypted into this:
+After those two first functions, the input becomes encrypted to this:

 ![speakeasy-3](/uploads/2021-08-03/speakeasy-3.png)

-But what are we trying to match with?
+What are we trying to match with?
 We can set a breakpoint on the encrypted input to find out.

 ![speakeasy-4](/uploads/2021-08-03/speakeasy-4.png)